 Proposed changes in tracked form:

 31. The President shall preside over all meetings of the Board of Directors.
-He shall, subject to instructions from the Board of Directors, and with the assistance of the Chief Executive Officer, represent the League in its relationships with the public and the various governments, governmental agencies and officials with which the League may be concerned, and shall be the official spokesman of the Board of Directors in regard to all matters of League policy.
+He shall, subject to instructions from the Board of Directors, and with the assistance of the Chief Executive Officer, represent the League in its relationships with the public, major donors (contributions totaling $10,000 or more received from individuals and organizations) and the various governments, governmental agencies and officials with which the League may be concerned, and shall be the official spokesman of the Board of Directors in regard to all matters of League policy.
 Any vacancy occurring from time to time by death, resignation or incapacity of any member of the Executive Committee may be filled by appointment made by the President, for the balance of the original term of such member.
 The President shall be an ex- officio member of all Committees unless otherwise designated.

 Proposed revised By-Law: